zhangyuelong/deeplearning-model-zoo/Classification/AlexNet/weights/README.md

-lenet.pth will be saved here.
+alexnet.pth will be saved here.